Wente logo

 O'Rileys OutpostLocation on the south side of lake where black powder shooting is held

-Palfryman Shower Housefirst stalled shower center, named for Dick Palfryman, Council Commissioner
+Palfryman Shower HouseFirst single-stalled shower center, named for Dick Palfryman, Council Commissioner

 Paul Bunyan DaysCamp wide games, competition and activities on Friday afternoon (c 1970)

 Pear Orchard SpringsNatural Spring on South side of Eagle summit near old Pear Orchard.
 Originally produced about 6 gallons of water per minute.
 The spring water fed into a small pond which then fed into a wooden spring box.
-The springs are also known as Haunted Springs due to an old shack that stood next to the orchard.
+The springs are also known as Haunted Springs d

 Phone: 707-459-2110Phone number for camp (c 1968 – present)